-The operator must be trained in all relevant industry and regulatory standards for the operation of the vacuum lifter in its geographical location (eq, ASME B30.20 in the USA).
+The operator must be trained in all relevant industry and regulatory standards for the operation of the vacuum lifter in its geographical location (eg, ASME B30.20 in the USA).

-Read and understand this manual, including all WARNINGS, before using the lifter.
+The operator must read and understand this INSTRUCTIONS manual, including all WARNINGS, before using the lifter.
 If necessary, contact Wood's Powr-Grip or an authorized dealer for assistance.

-WARNING: Always wear appropriate personal protective equipment.
+/ WARNING: Always wear appropriate personal protective equipment.